dotnet/vblang/proposals/proposal-FlagsEnumOperators.md

 Existing usage `Dim results = Flags!Flag` results in an error.
 `Error	BC30103	'!' requires its left operand to have a type parameter, class or interface type, but this operand has the type 'Main.Flags`

-So could extended under a feature flags, to preserve compatability.
+Would be enable via a feature flag, to preserve compatability.

 The operator `!+` and `!-` will require additional parsing code to support.